-“We put our trust in Fred at the beginning and that trust only grew.” – a client who was represented by Fred Pritzker in a lawsuit against a food company
+“We put our trust in Pritzker Hageman at the beginning and that trust only grew.” – a client who was represented by Pritzker Hageman food safety lawyers in a lawsuit against a food company

 Listeriosis is the disease caused by ingesting food contaminated with Listeria monocytogenes, a foodborne bacteria that is particularly dangerous for pregnant women, babies, the elderly and people with compromised immune systems (diabetes, cancer, HIV, etc.).
 Foods commonly associated with this disease are unpasteurized milk, soft cheeses, ice cream, smoked fish and raw and ready-to-eat meat and poultry products.